Waccha PriMagi!

 Waccha PriMagi! (ワッチャプリマジ!, Waccha Purimaji!) is a Japanese arcade game by Takara Tomy Arts.
-It is the successor to Pretty Rhythm, PriPara, Idol Time PriPara, Kiratto Pri☆Chan and the fourth entry in Takara Tomy's Pretty Series.
+It is the successor to Kiratto Pri☆Chan and the fourth entry in Takara Tomy's Pretty Series.

 Plot

-"PriMagi", is a form of entertainment that is created through song, dance, and fashion, where aspiring, up-and-coming idols can performs as a "Primagista"!
-There is a secret to the magical, sparkling stage.
-Yes, it was truly indeed "magic"!

-Matsuri Hibino, is a first year junior high school student who loves "PriMagi" and dreams of one day participating in it.
-And that's when the magician "Myamu" suddenly appears and scouts her out to join "PriMagi"!!
-The two of them work together and aim to reach the top of "Primagista" so they can defeat against their rivals!
+Matsuri Hibino is a first-year junior high school student who loves PriMagi, a form of entertainment involving music and dance.
+Suddenly, the magician Myamu appears and scouts her out to participate in PriMagi.
+The two of them work together and aim to become the top Primagista.